gregallensworth/MobileMapStarter/README.md

 Simply upload to Phonegap Build and you'll get back a working phone app.

 Tip: I myself don't use Phonegap Build due to some issues.
-Most notably, Android apps are not set to singleTask mode, meaning that when the user taps the icon and the app is already running, a new instance is started without the prior state, selections, etc. I prefer to compile using the Cordova command-line tools and Xcode.
+Most notably, Android apps are not set to singleTask mode, meaning that when the user taps the icon and the app is already running, a new instance is started without the prior state, selections, etc. Additionally, you can't set more advanced settings such as hiding the taskbar in iOS, using plugins beyond the few supported by Build, and so on.

 COMPILING IT - Xcode and Eclipse